 Longbranch is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 4,141 people and two associated neighborhoods, Longbranch is the 149th largest community in Washington.

-A relatively large number of people in Longbranch telecommute to their jobs.
-Overall, about 22.65% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.13% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Longbranch is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Longbranch is a very ethnically-diverse town.
+Longbranch is a somewhat ethnically-diverse town.
 The people who call Longbranch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longbranch residents report their race to be White, followed by Asian.
-Important ancestries of people in Longbranch include German, Irish, English, Swedish, and Italian.
+Important ancestries of people in Longbranch include German, English, Irish, European, and Croatian.

 The most common language spoken in Longbranch is English.
 Other important languages spoken here include Spanish and Tagalog.